mehulagg/gitlab/doc/administration/pages/index.md

 - `example.com`: The GitLab domain.
 - `example.io`: The domain GitLab Pages is served from.
 - `192.0.2.1`: The primary IP of your GitLab instance.
 - `192.0.2.2`: The secondary IP, which is dedicated to GitLab Pages.
-That is, it must be different to the Primary IP.
+It must be different than the primary IP.

 NOTE:
 You should not use the GitLab domain to serve user pages.
 For more information see the [security section](#security).